 Shopping while black brings about more anxiety for me than being behind the wheel of a car.
 Yes, I don’t drive – that’s a story for another day.
-In need for hair products, I went into the local beauty supply store and walked around the aisles until I saw what I was looking for.
+In need of hair products, I went into the local beauty supply store and walked around the aisles until I saw what I was looking for.
 A minute too long in the aisle, I was greeted by one of the workers asking if I needed help.
 I did not because, as I mentioned, I found what I needed but, something else caught my eye and I was reading the label when I was rudely interrupted.
 I usually don’t buy any products in the local beauty supply store because I feel like I’m being targeted by the complexion of my skin for just needing shampoo.
-I’d rather just stay in the comfort of my home and purchase from shops online but, sometimes I just have to go in a store.
+I’d rather just stay in the comfort of my home and purchase from shops online but, sometimes I just have to go to a store.

 However, when I enter these stores, the prying eyes of the owners or worse – folks that look like me makes me mad.
 I’m not a thief.
 I love my freedom.
 My ancestors have fought with their lives to have what I have today, the ability to walked freely in a store or on the street without being judged by the color of my skin.
 Keeping this reality in mind, I try to show my face in establishments thinking if they become familiar with me, the vibe would be different, wishful thinking.